 Medical Editor: John P. Cunha, DO, FACOEP

 Nesacaine (chloroprocaine) is a local anesthetic used during surgical procedures.
-This medication is available in generic form.
-Common side effects include restlessness, anxiety, dizziness or fainting, ringing in the ears, blurred vision, tremors, heart problems, allergic reactions (such as rash, itching, redness, swelling of the throat, sneezing), nausea, vomiting, excessive sweating, elevated temperature, and possibly, low blood pressure, loss of bladder and bowel control, and loss of sexual function.
+Nesacaine is available in generic form.
+Common side effects of Nesacaine include restlessness, anxiety, dizziness or fainting, ringing in the ears, blurred vision, tremors, heart problems, allergic reactions (such as rash, itching, redness, swelling of the throat, sneezing), nausea, vomiting, excessive sweating, elevated temperature, low blood pressure, loss of bladder and bowel control, and loss of sexual function.

 The dose of Nesacaine will be determined by your physician, and dosage varies depending on the procedure, the vascularity of the tissues, the depth of anesthesia and degree of muscle relaxation required, the duration of anesthesia desired, and the physical condition of the patient.
 Nesacaine may interact with monoamine oxidase inhibitors, tricyclic antidepressants, phenothiazines, vasopressor drugs, ergot-type drugs, or sulfonamides.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Nesacaine should be used only if prescribed.
 It is unknown if this drug is passes into breast milk.
 Consult your doctor before breastfeeding.